opnfv/sdnvpn/docs/release/userguide/feature.userguide.rst

 Together with the commonly used recommendation this sums up to:
 ::

- 4 virtual cores
+ 6 virtual cores
  16 GB virtual memory

 See in Installation section below how to configure this.

-Preparing the host to install Fuel by script
+[FUEL] Preparing the host to install Fuel by script
 ============================================
 ..
 Not all of these options are relevant for all scenarios.
 I advise following the
 .. instructions applicable to the deploy tool used in the scenario.